 Rose Ward grew up to attend Howard University in Washington DC.
 She married fellow Howard Alumni James Hunt and lived with him at 411 Florida Avenue, in Washington, all the while staying out of the light of history.
 James was a lawyer, Rose was a school teacher first in Annapolis and later in Washington.
 Even her neighbors on Florida Avenue who knew the story of Pinky and the Freedom Ring, did not know that Rose Ward Hunt was Pinky.
 Their house still stands at 411 Florida Avenue, NW.

-In 1927, Dr. James J. Durkee, was called to be pastor at the Plymouth Church in Brookland.
-Having just found out about Pinky's continued existence and identity, He convinced Rose to go pubic with her story and help him celebrate the 80th anniversary of Plymouth Church, which she, agreed to do.
+In 1927, Dr. James J. Durkee, was called to be pastor at the Plymouth Church in Brooklyn.
+Having just found out about Pinky's continued existence and identity, He convinced Rose to go pubic with her story and help him celebrate the 80th anniversary of Plymouth Church, which she agreed to do.
 (The Washington Evening Star, May 11, 1927.)